eonum/icd-body-mapping/README.md

 # icd-body-mapping
-Web app for the mapping of medical codes (ICD and CHOP) to the human body
+Web app for the mapping of ICD-codes to the human body

+#Authors

+Aaron Sägesser, Linn Haeffner, Joshua Felder, Marius Asadauskas

 # Documentation

 Required frameworks